Sascha-T/onehtml/README.md

 # License
   This project is licensed under the LGPL v3.
 See LICENSE\
-  JSXCompressor is licensed under the LGPL v3.
+  JSXCompressor (ziplib.comp) is licensed under the LGPL v3.
 See LICENSE-jsxcompressor
 # Planned
   CSS support